bmcmahen/portfolio/content/blog/uploading-images-with-firebase-and-react/index.md

 Next, we are going to create a basic react component to handle our uploads.
 We want this component:

-1. Accept a reference to an existing image, used when editing documents that contain uploaded images.
+- Accept a reference to an existing image, used when editing documents that contain uploaded images.
-2. Provide a callback for saving an image.
+- Provide a callback for saving an image. `onRequestSave` will be called when a new image has been uploaded.
+We may want to attach the id of this image to a parent document, such as a recipe, profile, etc., so that we can save it.
-3. Provide a callback for clearing an image.
+- Provide a callback for clearing an image. `onRequestClear` will be used when a user removes the image.
+We may want to disassociate the image from its parent document.

 ```javascript
 export function ImageUpload({